Looking for a black and white Unites States map? Here it is! A printable blank…

 Download as PDF (A5)

-There are 308 municipalities in Portugal, each with its own government and mayor.
-They are smaller administrative divisions, responsible for providing local services and managing local affairs.
+There are 308 municipalities in Portugal, each with its government and mayor.
+They are smaller administrative divisions responsible for providing services and managing local affairs.
 Varying in size, they can range from small rural villages to large urban centers.

-Municipalities are in charge of a range of local services, including waste management, public parks, local infrastructure, and social services.
+Municipalities are responsible for various local services, including waste management, public parks, infrastructure, and social services.
 They also collect local taxes and fees, such as property taxes and parking fees.

-It is worth noting that while districts are appointed by the central government, municipalities are elected by the local population.
-This means that municipalities have a higher level of autonomy and are able to make more local decisions that directly impact their communities.
+It is worth noting that while the central government appoints districts, municipalities are elected by the local population.
+This means municipalities have more autonomy and can make more local decisions that directly impact their communities.

 Below is a list of the 18 districts of Portugal in alphabetical order: